fyafighter/shotbot/shotbot/README.md

-Shotbot is a goalie training system.
+udo pip install virtualenvhotbot is a goalie training system.

 It runs on a raspberry pi.